 iLEAD Antelope Valley Culture: Whole-Child Development

-Last week we introduced the importance of social-emotional learning at iLEAD Antelope Valley.
-Social-emotional learning is integral to our whole-child educational approach.
+Here at iLEAD Antelope Valley, social-emotional learning is integral to our whole-child educational approach.

 A whole-child mind-set means that we are focused on far more than teaching to tests or holding up state standards as the be-all, end-all of education.
 We believe in focusing on the whole child and promoting social-emotional learning, because education is about more than test scores.